enkama/smart_charger/README.md

 - Optional alarm entities (single or per-weekday) for scheduled readiness

 Most settings are editable via the entry's *Configure* → *Advanced settings* UI.

+### Per-device automatic control toggle

+When you add a device entry the integration now creates a per-device toggle entity named "Smart Charger <Device Name> Auto Control".
+This toggle is persisted in the integration entry options and is visible on the Integration -> Devices page (select the Smart Charger device) so you can enable or disable automated control for each device independently.

 ### Anti-flap protections